 Cable car ride to Mount Vogel

-Our next adventure awaits underground.
-We will visit one of the most famous caves in the world, the Postojna Cave, and with a bit of luck, we’ll even see the “baby dragons” that rule these underground halls.
-We will also stop by the Predjama Castle, a medieval castle that was built into the rock face and holds the title of the biggest cave castle in the world.
-Then we will head back to Ljubljana, where you will be able to enjoy a free afternoon and take in all the amazing views from the day.
+Your next adventure awaits underground.
+You will visit one of the most famous caves in the world, the Postojna Cave, and with a bit of luck, you’ll even see the “baby dragons” that rule these underground halls.
+You will also stop by the Predjama Castle, a medieval castle that was built into the rock face and holds the title of the biggest cave castle in the world.
+Then, you will head back to Ljubljana, where you will be able to enjoy a free afternoon and take in all the amazing views from the day.

 Postojna Cave entrance fee